Media and Movements

 Fee Breakdown: Media and Movements: Storytelling for Justice is a semester-long program based in Minneapolis-St. Paul, Minnesota that allows students to have an immersive, community-based learning experience.
 Program fees include tuition, all reading materials, field visits (including meals while traveling), and tickets to events and opportunities associated with the program.
 More information regarding program costs and fee breakdowns.

 Students from the University of Minnesota pay $9,200.

 Group B schools

-Students from all member and affiliate member schools except Denison University and the University of Minnesota pay $14,600.
+Students from all consortium member schools except Denison University and the University of Minnesota pay $14,600.

 *unDACAmented students from Augsburg College receive a $3,000 scholarship from Augsburg for a 16 credit course.

 Group C schools